Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: One-labeled, tagged particle, and environment processes

-We note that, although $ ( \X , \mathbf{Y} )$ is also a diffusion with state space $\Rd \ts (\Rd ) ^{\N } $, there exists no associated Dirichlet space.
-Indeed, suitable invariant measures are lacking for $ ( \X , \mathbf{Y} )$.
-In contrast, $ ( \X , \YY )$ is a diffusion with an invariant measure.
+Although $ ( X , \mathbf{Y} )$ is a diffusion with state space $\Rd \ts (\Rd ) ^{\mathbb{N} } $, there exists no associated Dirichlet space.
+Indeed, suitable invariant measures are lacking for $ ( X , \mathbf{Y} )$.
+In contrast, $ ( X , \YY )$ is a diffusion with an invariant measure.
 As a result, it has the associated Dirichlet space.
 This fact is important in the analysis of the Dirichlet form version of the Kipnis--Varadhan theory in \cite{o.inv2}.
-We shall specify the Dirichlet form associated with $ ( \X , \YY )$.
+We shall specify the Dirichlet form associated with $ ( X , \YY )$.